Miniapple8888/TOHacks2021/README.md

 A search in hackathon project ideas yielded the idea of creating an app that would allow photographers to find their photoshoot location based on some keyword.

 ## What it does
 MaPic is a mobile-first designed web app app that makes it easier than every to find photoshoot locations.
 Photographers all around the world can use the app to enter a keyword and get a list of all the known spots near them.
-The users can also help grow the MaPic database by creating an account and submitting their favourite spots.
+Users can also help grow the MaPic database by creating an account and submitting their favourite spots.

 ## How we built it
 We built the frontend using Vuejs.
 Particularly, we used vue-bootstrap to create a friendly modern-looking ui.
 We used leaflet to display a map of the locations on the map with markers.
 The backend was built with an express server using nodejs.
 The Google api was used.